daffainfo/ctf-writeup/DanteCTF 2023/README.md

 # DanteCTF 2023
 CTF writeup for The DanteCTF 2023.
-I took part in this CTF competition with the TCP1P team, and got 13th place out of 702 teams
+I took part in this CTF competition with the TCP1P team, and got 13th place out of 702 teams and @yuuna

-Thanks to the team especially @dimasma0305 and @yuuna

 | Category | Challenge |
 | --- | --- |